 If you haven't already, register for our institutional account in Covidence and create a blank review.
 Invite you co-reviewers to be a part of your study.

-Next, in your new review, you will need to import the results from your saved EndNote Libraries.
+Next, in your new review, you will need to import the results from your searches.
+You may be exporting directly from the databases, or you may have decided to save the results into one or more EndNote Libraries.
+In either case, importing your results is very similar.

 Covidence will automatically compare and deduplicate results based on title, author, DOI etc. In our tests, it seemed to get over 98% of duplicates compared to a version of the same review where we manually deduplicated; this is a very high level of accuracy for an automated system and probably far higher than that achieved with other methods.